joaquim-verges/Helium/README.md

 }
 ```

-where `this` is an Activity or Fragment.

-A typical Presenter looks like this:
+A typical Presenter implementation looks like this:

 ```kotlin
 class MyPresenter(repository: MyRepository()) : BasePresenter<MyState, MyEvent> {